‘Hot spots’, or acute moist dermatitis, frequently affects dogs and can drive an animal crazy, not to mention its owner.

 - When all else fails take the animal to the vet.
 (Expensive).

-This photograph is of another dog with hot spots.
+(This photograph is of another dog with hot spots showing what these lesions look like.)

-The dog-carer's approach seemed a little complicated, so I sprayed a little wheatgrass extract over Ollie's hot spots instead.
-Initially, he resisted, but in a few minutes he was lying comfortably on his back, legs splayed, fast asleep.
-The scratching ceased almost immediately and after a couple of days the “spots” were no longer.
+The dog-carer's approach seemed a little complicated, so I sprayed a little wheatgrass extract (a great wound healer for animals AND humans alike) over Ollie's hot spots instead.
+Initially, he kept on scratching, but a few minutes later, he was lying comfortably on his back, legs splayed, fast asleep.